1st Movement: PRELUDE

 Total number of songs: 23

-Attention collectors: Some Yamato albums and singles were exported from Japan in the early 1980s with a different company label on them (example shown at right), DENON instead of Nippon Columbia.
+Attention collectors: Some Yamato albums and singles were exported from Japan in the early 1980s with a different company label on them (example shown above right), DENON instead of Nippon Columbia.
 This was the name of a Japanese recording-technology corporation that merged with Columbia in 1947.
 Today they are a world leader in digital audio and video.